hussainshiekh067-stack/gap_year_ai_project/README.md

 ---

 ## Motivation
-During my gap year, I wanted to explore practical applications of **Computer Science and AI** by building a small project relevant to my intended major.
+During my gap year, I wanted to delve deeply into the practical applications of **Computer Science and AI** by building a small project relevant to my intended major.
 Dartmouth College was chosen for its academic rigor and holistic admissions approach.

 This project shows my initiative, problem-solving skills, and ability to apply ML concepts in a **realistic but ethical simulation**.